amcdawes/coincidence/README.md

 I am happy to help with that process, but it is fairly well documented, and very well-maintained software.

+### Other Requirements

 Once anaconda is installed, you will need two additional python libraries.
 These can be installed via the command line:

 `conda install pyserial`

 `conda install bokeh`

 [Bokeh](https://bokeh.pydata.org/en/latest/) is a powerful visualization package for python.
 It includes web-based interfaces that provide widgets like sliders, graphs, and text-based readout for display of values.

+### Usage

 Plug the coincidence counter into a usb port.
-This software communicates via serial and is set up to request counts every 100 ms. Averages for A and B are displayed (with standard deviation).
+This software communicates via serial and is set up to request counts every 100 ms by sending the `c` command and parsing the serial response.
+Averages for A and B are displayed (with standard deviation).
 Also, the value of g(2) is calculated and assumes that the coincidence counter is configured for counting coincidences as follows:
 ```
 0:1000
 1:0100